THE GRACE IN BEING HUMAN

 In French, you don’t really say “I miss you.”
 You say “tu me manques” which means, “you are missing from me”

 Perhaps ‘what has been lost?’ isn’t the question at all.
 Perhaps the question is what do I feel is missing?
 I think the answer is my freedom to flow with deeply felt love and affection.
-Expressing and allowing the love that lives in my heart without constriction or fear.
+Expressing and allowing the love that lives in my heart to flow freely and joyfully without constriction, suffocation or holding in fear of loss time and again.

-I think there is a sense of suppression and packing it behind daily life to get on, it’s valid and exists, the heart voice needs heard (but only by me).
-I have so much love bursting at the seams within my heart but it doesn’t flow, it can’t flow it no longer has a place to go.
+I think there is a sense of suppression and packing it behind daily life to get on, it’s valid and exists, the heart voice needs to be free.
+There is so much love bursting at the seams within this heart but it doesn’t flow, it can’t flow as it no longer has a place to go.
 So it sits stagnant or held tight in a small ball.
 Frozen energy.
-Perhaps I need to allow it to be free and open within me rather than stuffing it down and in so tightly that it stifles.
+Perhaps I need to just allow it to be free and open rather than stuffing it down so tightly that it stifles.
 Open hearted and congruent.
 Perhaps this part (among a couple of others) is needing watered with tender, loving kindness and care.
 Having room to live, breathe and express itself.
-It doesn’t need returned, not at all just freedom to exist, non-silenced or compartmentalised.
+It doesn’t need returned, not at all just freedom to exist, non-silenced, constrained or compartmentalised.
 It may be about allowing it, abiding with it, being the best friend I can be to it and whatever arises.
 Maybe that is ok.

 May there be a way within this artwork to give this and all other stifled, suppressed, adapted moments in life the room they need to finally breathe, to exist with space and voice.
 May this heart breathe, may it play it’s music, sing.
 Perhaps much has been held frozen inside and it’s now time to thaw?